Swiss stocks - Factors to watch on June 14

-ZURICH, June 14 The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,876 points on Wednesday, according to premarket indications by bank Julius Baer.
+ZURICH, June 14 (Reuters) - The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,876 points on Wednesday, according to premarket indications by bank Julius Baer.

 Here are some of the main factors that may affect Swiss stocks: